German tour operators split over restarting Egypt trips

 They said they were sticking to advice from the German foreign ministry, which has not changed and advises against travel to the resorts.

-TUI said all trips were cancelled until at least Oct.
-15 and they would only restart once the government advice altered.
+TUI said all trips were canceled until at least October 15 and they would only restart once the government advice altered.

 "We are watching the situation very closely and of course have an interest in the country returning to normal as soon as possible, especially for our Egyptian partners," it said in a statement.